SumayyaInayat/Canny-Edge-Detector/README.md

 # Canny-Edge-Detector
 This repo contains the python implementation of the computer vision edge detection algorithm, the Canny Edge Detector.
-The code is wriiten from scratch with no use of open-cv.
+The code is written from scratch with no use of open-cv.

+# Instructions for running the jupyter notebook

 1: first run cell[1] or the very first cell containing library imports to import all the required libraries.

 2: Run all the cells bellow cell[2] or the one with the heading Conversion to gray scale.
 Run all cells bellow this heading by first selecting it and then clicking Cell --> Run All Bellow